“After spending my childhood in Europe, I came back to New York as a young teenager: I was struck by the endless vitality and diversity of the City.

 In 2020, "The Falcon Cannot Hear the Falconer"went virtual on the CLWAC website and "Avatar" was displayed on line, in exhibits by both the National Sculpture Society and ASL.

-April 2021 Ella was elected member of the CLWAC and in May "Reconstructing Liberty"will be shown at the CLWAC 124th Annual juried exhibition.
+April 2021 Ella was elected member of the CLWAC and in May "Reconstructing Liberty"is shown at the CLWAC 124th Annual juried exhibition and is granted the Council of American Artist Societies, Inc, award for a Traditional Sculpture.